New England Patriots fire coach Jerod Mayo almost immediately after season’s final game

 Mayo becomes the first NFL coach to be fired after one season since Frank Reich was fired by the Carolina Panthers in 2023.

-The Patriots join the New York Jets and New Orleans Saints as franchises that will be looking for a new head coach.
+The Patriots join the Chicago Bears, New York Jets and New Orleans Saints as franchises that will be looking for a new head coach.

 The-CNN-Wire